 One easy way to incorporate play is to use flashcards with pictures portraying basic objects.
-You can look for a deck on Amazon that’s already made or use a Spanish dictionary and some photos to make your own personalized set.
+You can look for a deck on Amazon that’s already made or use a Spanish dictionary for kids and some photos to make your own personalized set.
 Imagine the giggles a photo of abuela (Grandmother) or even the family gato (cat) will bring to your young learner!

 Simply showing the cards and naming the people/objects is more fun than you think for a toddler, and it allows them to build a vocabulary without much effort.
 You can also stick them on a wall (or hide them around the house) and ask questions such as “¿Dónde está abuela?”
 (Where is Grandmother?) or “¿Dónde está el gato?”
 (Where is the cat?).